Formal and Informal Risk Sharing in LDCs: Theory and Empirical Evidence

 University of Toulouse 1 - Toulouse School of Economics (TSE); University of Toulouse 1 - Groupe de Recherche en Economie Mathématique et Quantitative (GREMAQ); Centre for Economic Policy Research (CEPR); CESifo (Center for Economic Studies and Ifo Institute)

-University of Toulouse 1 - Industrial Economic Institute (IDEI); Centre for Economic Policy Research (CEPR); Institute for the Study of Labor (IZA); University of Toulouse 1 - Groupe de Recherche en Economie Mathématique et Quantitative (GREMAQ); University of Montreal - Center for Interuniversity Research in Econometrics
+Toulouse School of Economics; University of Toulouse 1 - Industrial Economic Institute (IDEI); Institute for the Study of Labor (IZA); Centre for Economic Policy Research (CEPR)

 CEPR Discussion Paper No. 6060